Undergraduate Programs and Degree Options

 Physics Pre-Medicine Curriculum

 If you are interested in Physics, but intend to go to Medical or Dental School after graduation, the Physics Department can accommodate your needs.
 The Applied Physics degree program with an emphasis in Medicine is specifically designed to meet the curriculum requirements for admission to medical school.
 Alternatively, the standard B.A. in physics offers enough flexibility in scheduling for a student to satisfy both the physics major B.A. requirements and the Pre-Med curriculum requirements.
 Our graduates have a good record of success in gaining admission to medical school.
-Please contact the Undergraduate Directors for more information.
+Please contact Professor Jane Nachtman for more information.

 Dual Degree with Science Teaching Licensure

 Many undergraduate students in the Physics and Astronomy Department choose to double major.
 The most common choices for a double major with physics are astronomy or mathematics, although a schedule can be worked out for any combination of majors.
-If you are interested in a possible double major, please contact the Undergraduate Directors for more information.
+If you are interested in a possible double major, please contact the Director of Undergraduate Studies for more information.

-For further information about Undergraduate Degrees, contact the Undergraduate Program Directors.
+For further information about Undergraduate Degrees, contact the Director of Undergraduate Studies